The Food Project

 The Food Project is a non-profit organization that employs teenagers on farms in Lincoln, Roxbury and the North Shore of Massachusetts.
 It focuses on community improvement and outreach, and education about health, leadership, charity, and sustainable agriculture.
-The youth are recruited from urban areas of Boston, Lynn, and surrounding suburbs to plant and harvest crops for sale at Farmers' Markets and CSAs, and donation to local hunger-relief organizations and homeless shelters.
-The program fosters community building and having a good work ethic.
+The youth are recruited from urban areas of Boston, Lynn, and surrounding suburbs to plant and harvest crops for sale at farmers' markets and through CSA programs, and donations to local hunger-relief organizations and homeless shelters.
+The program fosters community building and encourages good work ethic.

 History

 Founded in 1991 by Ward Cheney, a local farmer and educator, The Food Project (abbreviated as TFP) is a non-profit organization committed to bringing youth together from the urban neighborhoods of Boston and the surrounding suburbs in order to build sustainable food systems.